 Ryan’s litigation experience also includes whistleblower claims, Fair Credit Reporting Act (FCRA) class actions, ERISA actions, single- and multi-plaintiff discrimination and harassment litigation, and prosecution and defense of breach of contract and restrictive covenant litigation.

-Ryan’s litigation experience also includes Fair Credit Reporting Act (FCRA) class actions, ERISA actions, single- and multi-plaintiff discrimination litigation, prosecution and defense of breach of contract and restrictive covenant litigation, and the representation of management in complex traditional labor matters before the NLRB and in arbitrations.
+Ryan also routinely represents management in complex traditional labor matters in collective bargaining, arbitrations, and before the NLRB.
 On the latter score, he represented one of the very first employers to undergo, and succeed in, a union representation election under the NLRB’s “quickie election” rules and has since successfully represented numerous other clients in union elections.

 Ryan also provides strategic advice to clients on a full range of labor and employment issues.
-He advises clients in the hospitality, coal and other natural resources, power, health care, food processing, manufacturing, consumer products, service, and retail industries.
-Ryan takes a pragmatic, results-oriented approach to advising his clients.
-He understands that in any advice situation, the legal answer is only half of the equation, and his advice is only valuable if it can be used to achieve the client’s business objectives.
-That approach requires a thorough understanding of a client’s business and culture and an eye for creative solutions to complex legal problems – skills that Ryan brings to bear in every advice matter.
+He advises clients in the retail, hospitality, coal and other natural resources, power, health care, food processing, manufacturing, consumer products, and service industries.
+Ryan takes a pragmatic, results-oriented approach to advising his clients and understands that his advice is only valuable if it helps achieve the client’s business objectives.

 Ryan is a frequent speaker and author on labor and employment matters, and he is a contributing author to the Hunton Employment & Labor Perspectives blog.